Kernix13/beginner-git-commands/ADVANCED_GIT.md

 > (fix conflicts and run “git commit”)
 > (use “git merge --abort” to abort the merge)

-This is a line from the 'luna' branch.

-WTF, `git diff` not working?

 - I think it may not work with changes to untracked files,
 - And it has to be changes within the branch you ran the command